jbremnant/project_ledi/doc/rst/page02_assembly.rst

    |pt_diode| This part looks like a small black cynlinder.
 They allow current to flow in one
    direction and not in the other.
 A small white strip on one end indicates the blocking side.
-You will need to look at the PCB carefully and make sure the side with the strip is properly aligned with the indicated strip on the PCB silkscreen.
+You will need to look at the PCB carefully and make sure the side with the strip is properly aligned with the indicated strip on the PCB silkscreen (white labels on PCB).

 #. **Zener Diode 3.3v** (`wiki zener diode <http://en.wikipedia.org/wiki/Zener_diode>`_)